Beckley Bengals

 The Beckley Bengals were a Mountain State League baseball team based in Beckley, West Virginia, United States that existed from 1937 to 1938.
 They played under manager Eli Harris and won the league championship both seasons.
 They were affiliated with the Detroit Tigers in 1937.

-Previously the Beckley Black Knights (later Beckley Miners) played in the Middle Atlantic League from 1931–1935.
+Previously the Beckley Black Knights (later Beckley Miners) played in the Middle Atlantic League from 1931 to 1935.